Getting Ready For Delivery

 You may wish to insure your RV ahead of its arrival.
 You will find all the information you require on your contract of sale, except for the vehicle identification number (VIN).
-For this, please contact us at firstname.lastname@example.org.
+If by this stage it hasn't been provided to you already, please contact us at email@example.com.

 Be prepared to plug into your home for power & water